brab0/appt/README.md

 }
 ```

 Of course you may want override some of these settings.
-See the next example of an API config:
+Take a look to the next session.
+**OBS:** All the non explicit overriden settings will be kept just as seen above.

+## Usage
+Although we can find similarity on some api/app building steps, some configurations makes sense only for us.
+Said that, lets override some default configs assuming our API's custom `config.js` file:

 ```javascript
 // customs
 {